Julia-Wagner/PipeTracker/README.md

 The first step is to create a new repository, using the [Code Institute Template](https://github.com/Code-Institute-Org/ci-full-template).
 After creating the repository, you can open it in the IDE of your choice.

-If you choose to work a local IDE, it is important to create a **virtual environment** before continuing.
+If you choose to work in a local IDE, it is important to create a **virtual environment** before continuing.
 I am using PyCharm, where the local environment can be conveniently set up by adding a new interpreter.
 Another way is by typing `python -m venv .venv` in the terminal.

 ## **Project Setup**